tomasvrubio/miTUBE/README.md

 # miTUBE
-web application to generate music lists from youtube lists
+Web application to synchronize music of the videos you have in Youtube Lists to your devices through Google Music.

 ### Requisitos

 * nodejs
 * mongodb
+* python3
+* pip

 ### Instalación